QiaoJiang123/data_acquisition/FINRA_broker/README.md

 The source for this BrokerCheck report is https://brokercheck.finra.org/

+# Code

+The code is still been revised for better quality.
+The results are obtained using old version of codes, which are not uploaded here.

 # Brokers' Information (Last Update 04/15/2020)

 There are 9 elements for brokers' information: